 Photocopied sheet music for the song written by Nathan S. Hart.

 Lazarus family account book (1875-circa 1914); documents income and expenses of a number of Lazarus family members' estates, with similar notations from living members, noting rents, stocks, bonds, etc. Includes some accounts of those renting from Lazarus family members and a name index in the front of the volume.
-Also contains a copy of an advertisement for B. D. Lazarus and Company from an 1835 issue of the Charleston Courier.
+Also contains a typed transcript of an advertisement for B. D. Lazarus and Company from an 1835 issue of the Charleston Courier.

 Belonged to Isabel Cohen Doud, dated 1921.
 Clippings of death notices of family members included.
 Published by Harper Bros. in 1846, title page indicates that volume was published with Old and New Testaments, as well as the Apocrypha.
 This copy lacking the New Testament.